mloubout/SC20Paper/response.md

 ## R1

-> If you run your model [...]
+> you run your model [...]
 How is that done?

-At the time of the experimentation, we ran into two main issues:
+During experimentation, we had two issues:
 1. Limited resources on Azure, including the access to an Infiniband-enabled system.
 2. Most of the MPI-level optimizations that are today in Devito still needed tuning and consolidation.

-We subsequently managed to work around 1.: initial scaling experiments have been published in [@witte2019ecl;@luporini2019adp], although with the latest advancements in Devito (e.g., computation/communication overlap) still unexploited.
+We later managed to perform initial scaling experiments [@witte2019ecl;@luporini2019adp], although still without the latest advancements in Devito (e.g., computation/communication overlap).
 Today, we have preliminary evidence that Devito 4.2 has remarkable parallel efficiency, but we feel publication would be premature.

 Concerning the accuracy -- it was out of the scope of this work, but the simulation quality is verified.
 In [@devito-api], we have analyzed both the numerical accuracy against the analytical solution and the convergence rate of the finite-difference discretization.
-In Devito, we systematically test the numerical accuracy of all of the implemented models; this is automated through continuous integration.
+In Devito, we systematically test, through continuous integration, the numerical accuracy of all of the implemented models.

 ## R2